notuntoward/ref/obsidian/Obsidian Share Vault/Software Dev/Tools for Software Dev/vscode/uv and vscode.md

     !uv add pandas
     ```

-*   To install a package without persisting it in `pyproject.toml`:
+*   To install a package without persisting it in `pyproject.toml` (not good in general)

     ```python
     !uv pip install matplotlib